'''Please beware, unmarked spoilers ahead, as they're integral to some guesses.'''

 * But not in the 'game world'... of course he might have you believe that you defeated him in some manner.
 Something stands out... the AI for Stauf's Reversi puzzle, which grows better as computers get more and more processing power... possibly just as he planned...

-** The children dying after taking home Stauf's toys is part of the 21 Sacraments.
-This may explain how Stauf built the actual mansion we see in the game.
-The "House that scares people", that is talked about in the intro, is probably not nearly like the Otherworld locale.
+The children dying after taking home Stauf's toys are part of the [[VideoGame/SilentHill4 21 Sacraments]].
+This may explain how Stauf built the mansion we see in the game.
+The "House that scares people", that is talked about in the intro, is probably not nearly like the Otherworld locale: the implausible maze under the house is an example of the dream-like structure Stauf's otherworld.\\